What is the digestive system?

 Contents of the small intestine start out semi-solid and end in a liquid form after passing through the organ.
 Water, bile, enzymes and mucus contribute to the change in consistency.
 Once the nutrients have been absorbed and the leftover-food residue liquid has passed through the small intestine, it then moves on to the large intestine, or colon.

 The pancreas secretes digestive enzymes into the duodenum that break down protein, fats and carbohydrates.
 The pancreas also makes insulin, passing it directly into the bloodstream.
 Insulin is the chief hormone in your body for metabolizing sugar.

 The liver has many functions, but its main job within the digestive system is to process the nutrients absorbed from the small intestine.
 Bile from the liver secreted into the small intestine also plays an important role in digesting fat and some vitamins.

-The liver is the body's chemical "factory."
-It takes the raw materials absorbed by the intestine and makes all the various chemicals the body needs to function.
+The liver is your body's chemical "factory."
+It takes the raw materials absorbed by the intestine and makes all the various chemicals your body needs to function.

 The liver also detoxifies potentially harmful chemicals.
-It breaks down and secretes many drugs that can be toxic to the body.
+It breaks down and secretes many drugs that can be toxic to your body.

 The gallbladder stores and concentrates bile from the liver, and then releases it into the duodenum in the small intestine to help absorb and digest fats.